5 Critical Product Owner Interview Questions

 A Product Owner has to make hard choices with imperfect information all the time.
 The whole point of the role is having someone empowered to make these decisions quickly, nimbly toward product success.

-5. Tell us a time where you may have had to say no. Why?
+5. Tell us a time where had to say no. Why was that your answer?

 “No” to a BLT for lunch?
 “No” to hanging out with co-workers for a happy hour?
 Borrrring.
 You’re looking for the difficult “no”s delivered.
 Like when a Product Owner’s boss tells them to change their Product Backlog incorporating their own ideas.
 If it doesn’t make sense to do so, that should be a hard “no”.